SCRA State Laws: Comprehensive Guide for Legal Compliance

 N.D.
 Cent.
 Code § 37-01-43

-North Dakota law fully adopts the federal SCRA protections for North Dakota National Guard members called to active duty for at least 30 consecutive days.
+North Dakota provides federal SCRA protections to North Dakota National Guard members on active duty for at least 30 consecutive days.

 Ohio